sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 SONiC is a collection of various switch applications which are held in docker containers such as BGP and SNMP.
 Each application usually includes several processes which are working together to provide the services for other modules.
-As such, the healthy of critical processes in each docker container are the key for the intended functionalities of SONiC switch.
+As such, the healthy of critical processes in each docker container are the key not only for this docker container working correctly but also for the intended functionalities of whole SONiC switch.
+On the other hand, profiling the resource usages and performance of each docker container are also important for us to understand whether it is in healthy state and more importantly to provide us with deep insight about networking traffic.

 The main purpose of this feature includes two parts: the first part is to monitor the running status of each process and critical resource usage such as CPU, memory and disk